A Brief Summary of Its Provisions and Benefits

 Making the Contributions:

 The pension plan year runs from September 1 through August 31.
-Each month during the pension plan year, boards will receive an invoice for 4, 6, 8, 10, 12, or 14 percent of one-twelfth of the reported compensation.
+Each month during the pension plan year, school will receive an invoice for 4, 6, 8, 10, 12, or 14 percent of one-twelfth of the reported compensation.
+The contribution add-on, described above, will also appear on the invoice.
 To keep the invoices accurate, it is important that any changes in compensation, any new hires, or the termination of any employee be reported to the plan so that the invoice can be adjusted.
-Invoices are mailed on the 10th of the month and payment is due immediately after the last payroll of the month.
+Invoices are mailed on the 10th of the month and payment is due in 30 days.

 - Pension Benefit - Available at retirement with the option to have benefit payments continue to a surviving spouse or another individual.
-This benefit is payable at age 65 or as early as age 55.
-The annual benefit is 50 percent of the accumulated employee contributions plus certain adjustments added in 1983, 1985, 1987, 1990, 1992, and 1994, if eligible.
-For early retirement prior to age 62, the annual benefit is proportionately reduced.
+This lifetime benefit is payable at age 65 or as early as age 55.
+The annual benefit is 40 percent of the accumulated employee contributions.
+For early retirement prior to age 65, the annual benefit is proportionately reduced.

 - Death Benefit - The balance of all employee contributions plus earned interest (minus any pension benefits received).

-- Preretirement Surviving Spouse Benefit - Available to the surviving spouse of a vested participant.
+- Preretirement Surviving Spouse Benefit Lifetime Benefit - Available to the surviving spouse of a vested participant.

-- Cash Refund - Upon termination of employment, the balance of all employee contributions plus earned interest can be taken out of the plan.
+- Cash Refund - Upon termination of employment, the balance of all employee contributions plus earned interest can be withdrawn from the plan.
 Employer contributions remain with the plan.

-- Disability Benefit - 75 percent of average monthly salary for a maximum of five months after a four-week waiting period has been satisfied.
+- Disability Benefit - The disability benefit is 75 percent of average monthly salary for a maximum of five months after a four-week waiting period has been satisfied.
+Accrual of pension benefits continues during periods of disability.